PrompTheory/Prompt-Engineering/README.md

-Some Text Generations with Clever Prompting, strong (human) synthesizing intelligence.
+A showcase of work with a Human in The Loop using Clever Prompting, and strong (human) synthesizing intelligence.

 # Quick Links